teamwork. Creative expression. a push for change.

 To apply for the challenge, please fill in this simple online form here.

-Closing date for applications will be Friday 28th September at 5.00pm.
+Closing date for applications was Friday 28th September at 5.00pm.